Violette Neatley Anderson

-Violette Neatley Anderson (July 16, 1882 – December 24, 1937) she became the first African-American woman to practice law before the United States Supreme Court on January 29, 1926.
+Violette Neatley Anderson (July 16, 1882 – December 24, 1937) became the first African-American woman to practice law before the United States Supreme Court on January 29, 1926.
 She was one of the most prominent advocates of a landmark piece of legislation that helped secure rights and economic mobility for sharecroppers in the South, the Bankhead-Jones Act.

-Early life
+Early life and education

-Violette Neatley Anderson was born in London, England, in 1882, to a German mother and a West Indian father.
+Violette Neatley Anderson was born in London in 1882 to a German mother and a West Indian father.
 She moved to Chicago with her family as a small child.

-Education

 Anderson graduated from North Division High School in 1899 and attended Chicago Athenaeum.
 Her interest in law began when she worked as a court reporter from 1905 to 1920.
 She attended Chicago Seminar of Sciences between 1912 and 1915 and went on to receive her LL.B. from Chicago Law School in 1920.

 Married life

 In 1903, Anderson married her first husband, Albert Johnson, however this marriage ended in divorce.
 She would then marry Dr. Daniel H. Anderson in December 1906, her second husband, and took his last name.